 Most students interested in becoming an ophthalmologist begin their career by completing a bachelor's degree that includes some science courses in the curriculum.
 Students must then complete a Doctor of Medicine (M.D.) program in order to begin practicing.
+For M.D. programs, students must undertake an internship and a residency.
 Students may also pursue an advanced, scientific degree in the field, such as the Doctor of Philosophy in Ophthalmology.
+For these programs, a thesis defense is required.

 Doctor of Medicine

-The Doctor of Medicine is a 4-year degree program that is designed to prepare students to practice medicine.
-Students study a wide range of topics, including gross anatomy, neurobiology and pathology.
+The Doctor of Medicine is a four-year degree program that is designed to prepare students to practice medicine.
+Students study a wide range of topics, including anatomy, neurobiology, and pathology.
 Clinical rotations also form part of the curriculum, which give students the chance to experience several forms of medicine first-hand.
 Prospective ophthalmologists take general classes in the first two years and then may focus their studies in years three and four.

 Doctor of Philosophy in Ophthalmology